 That's your ass not mine cuz my hips got thrust

 When I walk this town this whole town goes bust

 So empty your pockets of all of their jam

 Now get down on your knees and lick it off my hands

 I'll feed you to where you need to go

 And why you'll do it you won't even know

 God's alive and he's an angry young man

-Gonna fuck your ass back to where it began
+Gonna kick your ass back to where it began